Last Updated: August 22, 2018

 9.2.
 Workspot Indemnification.
 Workspot agrees to defend, indemnify and hold Company and its employees, contractors and agents harmless from and against any and all actual or threatened third party claims, suits, actions or proceedings (collectively “Company Claims”, including all related damages, payments, deficiencies, fines, judgments, settlements, liabilities, losses, costs and expenses (including but not limited to reasonable attorneys’ fees) arising out of or relating to a Company Claim that Company’s, or an End User’s use of the Workspot Platform as permitted hereunder infringes or misappropriates the Intellectual Property Rights of a third party.
 Notwithstanding the foregoing, Workspot shall have no such indemnification obligation under this Section, to the extent such infringement or misappropriation is related to or arises from: (i) Company’s use of the Workspot Platform, or any part thereof, with software, data products, processes, or materials not provided or authorized by Workspot (including, without limitation, Company Data and the Microsoft Product) and the infringement or misappropriation would not have occurred but for such use with other software, data products, processes, or materials (including the Company Data); (ii) modifications to the Workspot Platform made by Company (including Company Affiliates, Administrative Users and/or End Users) and not authorized by Workspot; or (iii) modifications to the Workspot DaaS Services, undertaken by Workspot at Company’s specific direction.
 If Workspot’s right to provide any part of the Workspot Platform is enjoined for claims of infringement, or in Workspot’s opinion is likely to be enjoined, Workspot may at its election and expense, either: (a) replace or modify the relevant part of the Workspot Platform, as applicable, so that it no longer infringes or misappropriates, while still providing equivalent functionality; (b) obtain a license for Company to continue to use the Workspot Platform, in accordance with this Agreement; or (c) immediately terminate this Agreement and any Order Form then in effect, and upon Company’s return of the respective Workspot proprietary software applications and discontinuation of the use of the Workspot Platform, (i) if the subscription to the Workspot DaaS Services was purchased directly from Workspot, provide Company with a pro-rata refund of any pre-paid Fees for the remainder of the Subscription Term and (ii) if the subscription for the Workspot DaaS Services was purchased through a reseller, promptly provide a certification to such reseller that Company is qualified for a pro rata refund.
 Workspot shall pay Company any damages and expenses finally awarded against Company and settlements agreed to in writing by Workspot and reasonable costs and expenses (including reasonable legal fees) incurred by Company that are directly attributable to such Company Claims.
 Notwithstanding Workspot’s indemnification obligations, the foregoing shall be Company’s sole and exclusive remedy and Workspot’s sole and exclusive obligation with respect to any claim of intellectual property infringement.

 9.3.
 Procedure.
-The obligations of each indemnifying party are conditioned upon receiving from the party seeking indemnification: (i) the exclusive right to control and direct the investigation, defense and related settlement of any claims(ii) prompt written notice of the claim (but in any event notice in sufficient time for the indemnifying party to respond without prejudice) and (iii) all reasonable necessary cooperation of the indemnified party..
+The obligations of each indemnifying party are conditioned upon receiving from the party seeking indemnification: (i) the exclusive right to control and direct the investigation, defense and related settlement of any claims(ii) prompt written notice of the claim (but in any event notice in sufficient time for the indemnifying party to respond without prejudice) and (iii) all reasonably necessary cooperation of the indemnified party.
 Counsel that the indemnifying party selects for the defense or settlement of a claim must be consented to by the indemnified party prior to counsel being engaged to represent the indemnifying party on behalf of the indemnified party (such consent not to be unreasonably withheld or delayed).
 The indemnified party and its counsel will cooperate as fully as reasonably required, and provide such information as reasonably requested, by the indemnifying party in the defense or settlement of any claim.
 The indemnifying party shall not in any event, consent to any judgment, settlement, attachment, or lien, or any other act adverse to the interests of any indemnified party without the prior written consent of each relevant indemnified party (such consent not to be unreasonably withheld or delayed).

 Section 10.
 Limitation of Liability